saleor/saleor-docs/docs/dashboard-configuration.md

 ### Adding Staff Members

-Click on [[Add Staff Member]] above the list of users.
+Click on [[Add&nbsp;Staff&nbsp;Member]] above the list of users.
 Fill in the first and last name of the new staff member and the email address to which any notifications will be sent.

 ![Staff members details](assets/dashboard-config/13.png)

 ### Setting Permissions

-In the example above, the Permissions section has the box checked which reads [[User has full access to the store]].
+In the example above, the Permissions section has the box checked which reads [[User&nbsp;has&nbsp;full&nbsp;access&nbsp;to&nbsp;the&nbsp;store]].
 If you want to limit access, uncheck the box and a list of different possible administrative activities will appear.
 Use the checkboxes to assign specific permissions to the user.

 ![Staff member permissions](assets/dashboard-config/14.png)

 ### Account Status

 New users are automatically active in the system.
-To deactivate a user’s access without deleting the account, uncheck the [[User is Active]] box in the Account Status field.
+To deactivate a user’s access without deleting the account, uncheck the [[User&nbsp;is&nbsp;Active]] box in the Account Status field.

 ### Editing and Deleting Users